MayANKPaTeL2303/CloudIDE/README.md

     yarn install
     ```

-3. Start the development server:
+3. Install backend dependencies:
     ```bash
+    cd ../server
+    npm install
+    # or
+    yarn install
+    ```

+4. Start the backend server:
+    ```bash
     npm start
+    ```

+5. In a new terminal, start the frontend development server:
+    ```bash
+    cd ../client
+    npm run dev
     # or
-    yarn start
+    yarn dev
     ```

-4. Open your browser and navigate to `http://localhost:3000` (or the port specified in your setup).
+6. Open your browser and navigate to `http://localhost:5173` (or the port specified by Vite).

 ## Project Structure

 ```
 CloudIDE/
-├── client/
+├── client/           # Frontend (React + Vite)
 │   ├── index.html
 │   ├── src/
 │   │   ├── App.jsx
 │   │   ├── App.css
 │   │   └── index.css
+│   └── ...
+├── server/           # Backend (Node.js + Express + Socket.IO)
+│   ├── index.js
+│   ├── package.json
-│   └── ... (other files)
+│   └── ...
 ├── work.txt
+├── README.md
-└── ... (other files)
+└── ...
 ```

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for improvements or bug fixes.

 ## Author

 - [MayANKPaTeL2303](https://github.com/MayANKPaTeL2303)

+---

 A cloud-based integrated development environment (IDE) designed for developers to code, compile, and collaborate seamlessly from anywhere.
 This project provides an accessible, feature-rich environment that mimics the functionality of traditional IDEs with the convenience of the cloud.

----

-## Features

 - **Real-time Code Collaboration**: Collaborate on code with team members in real time.
 - **Multi-language Support**: Write and run code in multiple programming languages.